steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #####  Ubuntu Development
     Issues
-        Alpha shows stack overflow when running from VSCode.
         Vector has OpenGL issues.
             https://askubuntu.com/questions/1127011/win10-linux-subsystem-libgl-error-no-matching-fbconfigs-or-visuals-found-libgl

         madge: Warns on dat-gui.

         How can xUnit tests be debugged?

         What is the source of the empty lines in the console output from 'dotnet test'?

         Review all casing of files and directories.